 Using the EIPA, skilled Deaf and hearing raters provide diagnostic services for individual interpreters, states, educational settings and school districts.
 The Center’s purpose is to:

-This comprehensive on-line test evaluates the interpreter’s knowledge of concepts that are critical to working effectively with students in the educational setting.
-The test consists of multiple-choice questions and requires approximately one and a half to three hours to complete.
+This comprehensive online test evaluates the interpreter’s knowledge of concepts that are critical to working effectively with students in the educational setting.
+The test consists of multiple-choice questions and requires approximately 1.5 to 3 hours to complete.

 The Pre-Hire Screening is a rapid means for school administrators to obtain information on the overall interpreting abilities of a potential new hire.
 The screening provides general feedback about the interpreter’s skills within 72 hours and is not intended to replace a full EIPA Performance Assessment.